 Practical skills for advocacy and campaigning

 The Change Course ran as a 4-6 week workshop series in 2014 and 2015.
-We have yet to secure funding to run it in 2016, so sign up for our email if you’d like to be kept informed.
+We did not secure funding in 2016, but will seek funding to run in future.
+It is heavily subsidised to allow grassroots participation.

 Are you working on issues in your local community?
 Would you like to improve your skills to win better campaign outcomes?

 This course takes place over one month and is designed to give a broad overview of skills needed to be an effective campaigner.
 From community organising, to social media and fundraising, we will give you a great set of tools to take away, increasing your skills, and developing better capacity in the area you work.

 The program will be coordinated by experienced campaigner and facilitator Nicola Paris, and will include interactive workshops, experiential learning and feature guest experts who are leaders in their field.

 “A fantastic way to learn many facets of effective campaigning from competent speakers.
 A practical way to learn how to utilise your passion and determination to create a better world.
 I would encourage anyone who has yelled at their TV during the news, been frustrated by their feeling of hopelessness after an Election or policy change, or had their communities wishes completely disregarded by a corporation, to partake in this course.”

 Fill out the application form here – DEADLINE EXTENDED 19th MAY 2015